 A collection of historic buildings has been restored to represent a small 19th century farming community.
 The Elk Run Meeting House served as a barracks for Union and Confederate soldiers during the Civil War as attested by the signatures that still scatter the interior.
-Already complete are Bellview constructed in 1835 and home to the county's first delegate to the Virginia General Assembly, the circa 1860 Burner Barn and the circa 1900 Hamburg Regular School, a one room black schoolhouse.
+Bellview constructed in 1835 was home to the county's first delegate to the Virginia General Assembly, the circa 1860 Burner Barn is a typical Valley two bay "Switzer" barn and the circa 1885 Hamburg Regular School is one of the oldest African-American one room schoolhouses surviving in Virginia.
 Today, children can learn the history of gem mining in the region at the gem mining sluice near the Page Valley Mining Company.
-These join what will eventually be nine structures on the 7 acre site recreating pre-1900 valley life.
+All these join the Luray Caverns Vineyard with the first plantings in 2013 on the 7 acre site recreating pre-1900 valley life.

 Entrance fee included in Luray Caverns general admission.